TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/FileStructure.rst

 If your manual has more pages then this one it must contain a table of content directive called :rst:`..  toctree::`.
-The `toctree` on the start page defines which pages will be displayed in the menu on the left of the rendered manual.
+The `toctree` on the start page defines which pages will be displayed in main navigation of the rendered manual.

 .. _index-rst-table-of-contents: